Solution for iPhone Black Screen After Updating to iOS 16

 Yes!
 It is possible that somehow during the update process, the brightness of your screen was set so low that you cannot see anything and think you are having the infamous black screen.
 You can call upon Siri and say, “Hey Siri!
 Set brightness to maximum!”
 If this was just some weird bug that was causing the issue and not a more serious thing requiring further diagnosis and fixing, your phone should light up at its maximum brightness.
 You can then ask Siri to “adjust brightness automatically” or change the setting yourself.
 Problem solved!You’re Holding It Wrong

-Often times, Apple users forget the power of a good restart.
+Oftentimes, Apple users forget the power of a good restart.
 Windows users never forget that, Apple users often do.
 Just restart your device using the hardware key combination relevant to your device and see if that helps.
-If your screen is no longer dark upon reboot, problem solved!If You Have An iPhone 8
+If your screen is no longer dark upon reboot, the problem is solved!If You Have An iPhone 8

 This is a special case.
 If you have an iPhone 8 that you purchased between September 2017 and March 2018, your device might have a manufacturing bug that can cause this black screen where the phone behaves dead.
 You can check about this on the Apple website here (https://support.apple.com/iphone-8-logic-board-replacement-program) and see if your device is eligible for a repair.

 If these solutions prove to be of no help, it might be time you look into a dedicated third-party software to help you with the black screen issue on your device.
 One such software is Dr.Fone System Repair, a comprehensive suite of tools designed to help you fix your iPhone and iPad issues quickly and smoothly.

 We call it the best way because it is the most comprehensive, most intuitive, and least time-consuming way to get about fixing your phone after a botched update resulting in black screen after update.